aamirmd/aamirmd/README.md

 # Hi👋 I'm Mohamed Aamir

 ## 🚀 About Me
-I am a passionate learner with a drive to build impactful software.
+I am a passionate learner with a drive to build positively impactful software.

 ## 🔭 What I'm up to